CDS-Bern/ARLCL-Optimizer/README.md

 ## Headless mode

-The application may start by executing the jar and passing the selected parameters.
+For batch execution, the application may start by executing the jar and passing the selected parameters.

 Example command: